Battle of Pell's Point: Battle

 At dawn, the British began to land on the shore, Clinton's advance guard of 4,000 British light infantry and Hessian jägers landing first.
-Inland, opposing them, was a brigade of some 750 men under the command of John Glover.
-Glover was atop a hill with a telescope when he noticed the British ships. (hill on the west side of the Hutchinson River Parkway and the Hutchinson River on East Sanford Blvd.
-In Mount Vernon, NY on the opposite side of the Hutchinson River Parkway and Pelham Memorial High School) Glover sent an officer, Major William Lee, to report to Charles Lee, Washington's second in command, and ask for orders.
+Inland, opposing them, were four regiments of some 750 men under the command of John Glover.
+Glover was atop a hill with a telescope when he noticed the British ships.
+Glover sent an officer, Major William Lee, to report to Charles Lee, Washington's second in command, and ask for orders.
 However, Lee did not give any orders, and in the absence of orders Glover chose to attack.
-Glover turned out his brigade, which consisted of the 14th, 13th, 3rd and the 26th Continental Regiments.
-Glover left the 150 men of the 14th Continentals behind in reserve.
-Glover had not closed half the distance when he ran into approximately 30 skirmishers.
+Glover took command of the four regiments, which consisted of his own 14th, the 13th under the command of Colonel Joseph Read, the 3rd Continental Regiment under the command of Colonel William Shepard, and the 26th Continental Regiment under the command of Colonel Loammi Baldwin.
+Glover placed the 150 men of the 14th Continentals to the rear to prevent the British from outflanking the other regiments.
+Glover had not closed half the distance when he ran into approximately British advance guard.
 Glover ordered a Captain and his 40-man company forward as an advance guard to hold the British in check, while Glover organized the rest of the force.

-Glover prepared an ambush by placing the main body in staggered positions behind the stone walls that lined either side of the laneway leading from the beachhead to the interior.
+Glover prepared an ambush by placing the three regiments under Read, Shepard, and Baldwin in staggered positions behind the stone walls that lined either side of the road leading from the beachhead to the interior.
 Glover instructed each of the regiments to hold their position as long as they could and then to fall back to a position in the rear, while the next unit took up the fighting.
 Glover then rode up to take command of the advance guard.
 The advance guard and the British began to engage each other, both sides taking casualties.
 After a little while the British were reinforced, and Glover ordered a retreat, which was done without confusion.
 The British troops began to advance at the retreating Americans.
 However, the 200 troops of the 13th Continentals that Glover had stationed behind the stone wall stood up and fired at the British when there were only 30 yards away.
 The ambush worked, and the column of British troops took heavy losses and fell back to the main body of the invading army.